RodrigoSalAlv/VBA_Challenge/README.md

 ## Summary

 - What are the advantages or disadvantages of refactoring code?

 In my point of view, there is no disadvantage when refactoring a code, if this is going to be refactored it's because will be improved.
 Speaking of advantages, this can be many more: the time of excecuting the macro could be less, the code could be easier to read, the lines of code could be less.
 It's always good to improve something.

--How do these pros and cons apply to refactoring the original VBA script?
+- How do these pros and cons apply to refactoring the original VBA script?

 In this case there is no cons by the moment of refactoring, the executing time drastically improved and the results were the same.
 But, as I mention, the macro is unflexible by accepting more data.
 But wiht another "refactoring" this get fixed.